Wolkenfrei: 2015–2016: Departure of the founding members and end of the band

 The last single to be released from Wolkenfrei's début album was "Der Zaubertrank ist leer" (English: "The Magic Potion Is Empty") and was followed by the announcement of the band's second studio album.
 In April 2015, founding members Marc Fischer and Stefan Kinski announced that they were leaving Wolkenfrei, leading to the project being represented only by Mai (mostly as "Wolkenfrei-Star Vanessa Mai").
 Kinski wanted to dedicate himself to his family and his civil job, while Fischer would serve as musical adviser and tour manager from then on.
 "Wolke 7", the first single from Wolkenfrei's second studio album, was released on May 22.
 The album, titled Wachgeküsst, was released on July 10.
 A day before, Deutsches Musik Fernsehen had dedicated a 65-minute television special to Mai and to the album.
 Due to Mai's extensive television presence, including an appearance on Florian Silbereisen's ARD show Die Besten im Sommer with the song "Wolke 7", the album reached place 7 of the German albums chart and also charted in Austria and Switzerland.
 The single "Wolke 7" reached place 54 in Germany and 71 in Austria.
 On September 18, "Wachgeküsst", the album's title track, was released as its second single.
 On October 9, Wolkenfrei's first live album Wachgeküsst (Live), was released.
 The last single "In all deinen Farben" (English: "In All Your Colours") was released on December 11, followed a week later by a non-album Christmas single titled "Ein Engel in der Weihnachtszeit" (English: "An Angel at Christmas Time").
 In February 2016, Mai announced her decision to stop using the stage name Wolkenfrei and to perform under her own name.

 2022-Present: Revival of the Wolkenfrei as a Band/Artist Name

-The Band name "Wolkenfrei" has seen a revival by Vanessa Mai, in mid to late 2022, with the activation and the highlight of the Instagram page "Wolkenfrei.Official", before other updates about the revival were announced, and the first song was released under the revived Band Name of Wolkenfrei in 2023, titled "Uns gehört die Welt", meaning "The World is Ours".
-It will be a part of a new Album called "Hotel Tropicana", to be fully released in Early 2023.
-The first Album under the revived Band name, "Wolkenfrei".
+The band name "Wolkenfrei" has seen a revival by Vanessa Mai, in mid to late 2022, with the activation and the highlight of the Instagram page "Wolkenfrei.Official", before other updates about the revival were announced.
+The first song released under the revived band name of Wolkenfrei in 2023 was titled "Uns gehört die Welt", meaning "The World is Ours".
+It will be a part of a new album called "Hotel Tropicana", to be fully released in early 2023.